 While historically, conversations about global warming focused on carbon dioxide, methane’s climate impact is now around 25 times greater than that of CO2.
 However, in 2019, methane gas concentrations in the atmosphere were the highest they'd been in the previous 800,000 years.

-Agriculture is responsible for one-third of total methane emissions, and raising farmed animals is the largest source of agriculture emissions.
-Animal agriculture is also a leading driver of deforestation and habitat loss.
+Agriculture is responsible for one-third of total methane emissions, and raising animals on farms is the largest source of agriculture emissions.
+Animal agriculture is also a leading driver of deforestation and habitat loss across the globe.

-We all have our part to play in ending the abusive relationship we have with farmed animals, ending their exploitation, and reducing greenhouse gas emissions.
+We all have a part to play in ending our abusive relationship we have with animals who are farmed; ending their exploitation and in turn, reducing greenhouse gas emissions.
 From stopping animal abuse to protecting the planet, the positive impact of plant-based eating cannot be overstated, and there’s never been a better time to be vegan and get active for animals.

 © Copyright 2024 | All Rights Reserved